janegilring/janegilring.github.io/_posts/2017-02-19-manage-tesla-climate-control-system-using-powershell.markdown

 # Solution

-Since this article probably will be read by a less technical audience than what I  expect for other articles on this blog I will start by giving some definitions for relevant parts of the proposed solution.
+Since this article probably will be read by a less technical audience than what I  expect for other articles on this blog, I will start by giving some definitions for relevant parts of the proposed solution.

 **PowerShell**